griffithlab/rnabio.org/_posts/0008-06-01-Team_Assignment_Alignment.md

 Upon obtaining the different reference files, explore the annotated reference gtf file and answer the following questions using your choice of commands.
 Hint: useful commands include `cat`, `grep`, `cut`, `sort`, `uniq`, `awk`

-1. What are the different types of data $RNA_INT_REF_GTF contain (e.g. transcript, gene)?
+1. What are the different types of data $RNA_TEAM_REF_GTF contain (e.g. transcript, gene)?
 What are the frequencies of the different types of data?
 (This is referring to the third field/column of the data)

 2. Which genes have the highest number of transcripts (either gene id or gene name)?
 How many?